-ZB is a gentle bodywork modality which works on the energy and structure of bones and joints to promote a deep sense of wellness and balance.
-ZB is a young modality - created by Dr. Fritz Smith in the early 1970's, ZB blends theory from osteopathy and acupuncture to deliver soft pressure and gentle traction in areas of tension, releasing stuck energy and structure and creating a point of stillness in the body.
+ZB is a gentle bodywork method which works on the energy and structure of bones and joints to promote a deep sense of wellness and balance.
+ZB is a newer method - created by Dr. Fritz Smith in the early 1970's.
+ZB blends theory from osteopathy and acupuncture to deliver soft pressure and gentle traction in areas of tension, releasing stuck energy and structure and creating a point of stillness in the body.
 From here, the body is able to reorganize and integrate the many forces acting upon it (including the mind) and relax.

 How frequently should I get ZB?

 I recommend you come in for 3 weeks in a row and then drop down to once a month.
 This is the recommended course of ZB treatment, and I find it to be very effective in maintaining progress.

 I got acupuncture/ZB yesterday, and today I feel awful!

 You may notice that your symptoms get a little worse for 24 hours after your treatment, and then after 48 hours they will improve relative to where you started (e.g. you get a treatment for back pain.
 Say at the beginning of treatment, your pain is 7/10 on the pain scale, 10 being excruciating.
 For 24 hours, your pain may go up to 8/10.
 After 48 hours, your pain should diminish to below the 7/10 range).
 This is a normal process in acupuncture known as Law of Cure.
 According to Law of Cure, illnesses get worse before they get better, and you may see a recurrence of old symptoms.
 Perhaps before you had back pain, you had a sore knee.
 Your sore knee may return once the back improves, but, in my experience, with continued acupuncture treatment all symptoms associated with the concern should resolve.